UGC 7069

 UGC 7069 is a very large ring galaxy located about 760 million light years from Earth in the constellation of Ursa Major.
 It is currently the largest ring galaxy discovered with a diameter of approximately 115 kiloparsecs (~390,000 light-years) making it twice the diameter of the Cartwheel Galaxy which for reference has a diameter of roughly 45.9 kiloparsecs.
 It is a starburst galaxy with high star formation rate (SFR) of 13 solar masses per year.

 Morphology

-The edges of the galaxy warped which is not commonly seen in other ring galaxies.
+The edges of the galaxy are warped, which is not commonly seen in other ring galaxies.
 The galaxy has a double nucleus with lots of A-type stars located there.
 This peculiar morphology is from a galaxy collision making UGC 7069 a massive collision ring galaxy.

 There are several candidate galaxies that may have collided with UGC 7069 to form its unusual structure.
 They include: